 Powering Practical Law is the expert guidance from experienced attorneys like you who personally understand the details of trusts and estates law, each having averaged 10 years in the practice before coming to Practical Law.
 It’s the job of these trusts and estates attorney-editors to monitor the legal landscape, keeping alert to any changes affecting the practice.
 They then transform that raw information into how-to legal guidance, making it immediately useful to you.

-Checklists: From following the State Transfer on Death Deed Chart to referencing the state-specific State Digital Assets Laws State Estate Tax Chart, you won't miss a step.
+Checklists: From following the State Transfer on Death Deed Chart to referencing the state-specific State Digital Assets Laws and State Estate Tax Charts, you won't miss a step.

 Documents and clauses: Make drafting key documents like Revocable Trust for Married Individual: Marital Trust and Clayton Provision; Irrevocable Life Insurance Trust for Married Individual: Trust for Spouse and Children and Memorandum to Client: Funding Revocable Trust easier by using standard documents with extensive drafting notes.

 How-to guides and information: Allow you to advise clients with confidence on complex issues like federal state, gift, & GST taxes, charitable planning, and planning for non-citizen spouses, and complex trust planning with GRATs, QPRTs and asset protection trusts.